Murder of William de Cantilupe: Motive

 Paynel "was no doubt acutely aware of the multitude of insults he had received at the hands of the de Cantilupes", which went back to at least 1368.
 In that year de Cantilupe's elder brother, Nicholas, accused Paynel and his chamberlain of leading an armed force and attacking the de Cantilupe caput baroniae at Greasley Castle.
 He further accused Paynel of raping Nicholas's wife, Katherine.
 She, however, was Paynel's daughter, and far from ravishing her, notes Pedersen, Paynel was rescuing her: (Note: Nicholas de Cantilupe alleged that as well as the abduction of his wife, Paynel had caused much damage to the house and had stolen plate and jewels worth £2,000.
 Furthermore, notes, Pedersen, his "inability to defend his castle against assailants armed with 'sticks, bows and arrows' may have been acutely embarrassing".) de Cantilupe had imprisoned his wife in the castle after she launched an annulment suit against him.
 This was on the grounds of impotence, and was heard before the Archbishop of York.
 (Note: The records of de Cantilupe's annulment case are still extant, and are housed in the Borthwick Institute's archives at the University of York, classified as Cause Paper E 259.
 They comprise 16 records, and include 10 depositions from seven witnesses.
 Katherine claimed that Nicholas had no genitalia—which caused "great disbelief and consternation", says Pedersen, and to which Nicholas reacted with threats and the violence, and refused to appear before the court.)
-Nicholas died in Avignon a few months later while lobbying Pope Urban V to annul his wife's case (Note: Between 1309 and 1376 there was a papal schism between popes loyal to either of the two major European powers.
-Those loyal to the French crown resided at Avignon, while popes loyal to the Holy Roman Empire remained in Rome.) and William inherited his brother's property.
+Nicholas died in Avignon a few months later while lobbying Pope Urban V to annul his wife's case (Note: From 1309 the Papacy had resided at Avignon.) and William inherited his brother's property.
 Nicholas's death was deemed suspicious, and William was arrested on suspicion of poisoning his brother with arsenic.
 William was on royal service in Aquitaine at the time, and Pedersen notes that "the suspicion had clearly been strong enough for the King to provide an expensive armed guard to ensure that William answered for his alleged crime in London".
 He was held in the Tower of London during the council's investigation, which seems to have concluded that Nicholas's death was from natural causes.
 William took livery of his lands in September 1370.
 (Note: The feudal system was based on the premise that all land belonged to the king, and that other men—tenants-in-chief, such as the de Cantilupes—held their land from him.
 Heirs had to apply for legal recognition of their rights before they could enjoy them.
 The king would hold the estates until the heir applied for livery of seisin: the right to enter his estates.
 Possession was usually obtained by paying a fine to the exchequer.)
 In December he also successfully claimed three manors from Paynel that had originally been Katherine's dower.
 This, combined with the insult to his daughter, may have been sufficient cause for Paynel to plot against William as he had his brother.